ProIg-Chaa/ProIg-Chaa/README.md

 - Which layer an optimization really improves: `compute-bound`, `memory-bound`, or `scheduler-bound`
 - Whether a cache or quantization idea still helps inside a realistic serving pipeline
 - Whether a system is not only fast, but also understandable and extensible

+### Work I Am Doing Now

+I am also participating in work on **implicit reasoning optimization for multimodal large models**.

+What matters to me here is not only whether a model can reason, but whether that reasoning can be made efficient, stable, and system-friendly in practice.

+- **Reasoning efficiency**: reducing the extra cost of multimodal prefilling, cross-modal interaction, and decoding
+- **System integration**: understanding how reasoning optimization interacts with cache reuse, batching, scheduling, and compression
+- **Quality-cost tradeoffs**: studying the balance among reasoning depth, response quality, latency, and resource use

+This direction naturally extends my focus from single-modal LLM inference toward **practical multimodal reasoning system optimization**.

 ### Featured Projects